GUIDE 2025

 “I wanted to congratulate you on doing such a great job of acing that [x] skill in such a short span.
 I admire that you decided to go the extra mile to prioritize your learning over everything else.
 Please let me know if there is anything you would like to learn that will help you contribute more efficiently.”

-Growth is an important part of both organizational and personal success.
-When employees go above and beyond to improve their skills and abilities, show appreciation by letting them know exactly what you like about them.
+Growth is integral both for organizational and personal success.
+When employees go above and beyond to improve their skills and abilities, show appreciation by telling them what you like about them.

 Constructive Employee Feedback Examples